|Application of CrunchFlow Routines to Constrain Present and Past Carbon Fluxes at Gas-Hydrate Bearing Sites

 The project is complete.
 The final report is available below under "Additional Information".

-The results of this effort help to constrain the biogeochemical processes occurring in the sediments near the SMTZ and are important from a research perspective with regards to the role of methane hydrate in global greenhouse gas emissions and climate change.
+The results of this effort help to constrain the biogeochemical processes occurring in the sediments near the SMTZ and are important from a research perspective with regard to the role of methane hydrate in global greenhouse gas emissions and climate change.
 The project resulted in two submitted manuscripts:

 - “Towards quantifying the reaction network around sulfate-methane-1 transition-zone in the Ulleung Basin, East Sea, with a kinetic modeling approach” by Wei-Li Hong, Marta E. Torres, Ji-Hoon Kim, Jiyoung Choi, and Jang-Jun Bahk, for publication in Geochimica et Comochimica Acta.

-- “A kinetic-model approach to quantify the effect of mass transport deposits on pore water profiles in the Krishna-Godavari Basin, Bay of Bengal” by Wei-Li Hong, Evan Solomon, and Marta Torres for publication in the Journal of Marine and Petroleum Geology Special Results volume focusing on NGHP-01 results.
+- “A kinetic-model approach to quantify the effect of mass transport deposits on pore water profiles in the Krishna-Godavari Basin, Bay of Bengal” by Wei-Li Hong, Evan Solomon, and Marta Torres for publication in the Journal of Marine and Petroleum Geology special results volume focusing on NGHP-01 results.

 Project Start: October 1, 2012

 Project End: January 31, 2014